RefaelBeker7/spring-flights-management/README.md

 ---
 The following are the key technologies used in the project:

-Spring Boot
+- Spring Boot
-Java 8
+- Java 8
-Apache Tomcat ( http server for the Spring boot app) Springfox
+- Apache Tomcat ( http server for the Spring boot app)
+- Springfox
-Spring Data JPA
+- Spring Data JPA
-H2 Database
+- H2 Database
-spring boot framework
+- Spring boot framework
-Swagger UI
+- Swagger UI
-Build tool – maven
+- Build tool – maven

 System Requirements